godotengine/godot-docs/classes/class_engine.rst

 | *Getter*  | get_iterations_per_second()      |
 +-----------+----------------------------------+

 The number of fixed iterations per second.
 This controls how often physics simulation and :ref:`Node._physics_process<class_Node_method__physics_process>` methods are run.
 This value should generally always be set to ``60`` or above, as Godot doesn't interpolate the physics step.
 As a result, values lower than ``60`` will look stuttery.
-This value can be increased to make input more reactive or work around tunneling issues, but keep in mind doing so will increase CPU usage.
+This value can be increased to make input more reactive or work around collision tunneling issues, but keep in mind doing so will increase CPU usage.
+See also :ref:`target_fps<class_Engine_property_target_fps>` and :ref:`ProjectSettings.physics/common/physics_fps<class_ProjectSettings_property_physics/common/physics_fps>`.

+**Note:** Only 8 physics ticks may be simulated per rendered frame at most.
+If more than 8 physics ticks have to be simulated per rendered frame to keep up with rendering, the game will appear to slow down (even if ``delta`` is used consistently in physics calculations).
+Therefore, it is recommended not to increase :ref:`iterations_per_second<class_Engine_property_iterations_per_second>` above 240.
+Otherwise, the game will slow down when the rendering framerate goes below 30 FPS.

 ----